 Hormone therapy, pain relievers or changes in diet and exercise may take care of the problem for some women.
 There are also several surgical options.
 The best treatment option depends on the stage of the endometriosis, the site of the pain and whether the woman hopes to become pregnant.

-Endometrial hyperplasia occurs when the uterine lining becomes too thick due to excess estrogen.
+Endometrial hyperplasia occurs when the uterine lining becomes too thick due to excess estrogen, according to UpToDate.
 Women who are on hormone therapy, who do not ovulate or who have gone through menopause are at highest risk for this condition.

 Hormone treatment with birth control pills can sometimes help, but sometimes a hysterectomy is recommended because hyperplasia increases the risk of uterine cancer.

 Uterine prolapse happens when your uterus slips or tilts because the ligaments holding it in place weaken.
 You may feel pressure or discomfort or have trouble controlling your bladder.

 Your doctor may suggest Kegel exercises, which strengthen the pelvic muscles, to correct the prolapse.
 To do Kegel exercises, tighten the muscles you would use to stop urine flow and hold for a count of 10.
 Relax for a count of 10.
 Do this 20 to 25 times, three or four times a day.
 Your doctor can help instruct you in doing this exercise.